afair/make_id/README.md

     MakeId.uuid_to_base(u, 62) #=> "fWJtuXEQJnkjxroWjkmei" (21 characters)

-Note that some databases support a UUID type which makes storing UUID's easier, and since they are stored as a binary field, consume less space.ZZ
+Note that some databases support a UUID type which makes storing UUID's easier, and since they are stored as a binary field, consume less space.

+### Tokens

+Tokens are randomly-generated strings of the character set of the requested base.
+The default size is 16 characters of the Base-62 character set.

+    MakeId.token() #=> "Na4VX61PBFVZWL6Y"
+    MakeId.token(8, base:36) #=> "BK0ZTL9H"

+### Codes

+Codes are string tokens to send to users for input.
+They have no ambiguous characters to avoid confusion.
+This is useful for verifications such as two-factor authentication codes, or license numbers.
+This returns an 8-character string by default.
+Specify a group (size) and delimiter (default is a hyphen) to make long codes readable.

+    MakeId.code #=> "22E0D18F"
+    MakeId.code(20) #=> "Y41Q24AG7DYZYTAZWQZX"
+    MakeId.code(20, group: 4, delimiter: "-") #=> "9975-V5VM-KKSR-4PQ6-7F4G"

-### Nano Id
+### Temporal Identifiers

-Nano Id's are shorter unique strings generated from random characters, usually as a friendlier alternative to UUID's.
-They also can be of any size, depending on the key range you require.
-Pay attention to the keyspace, ensuring you have enough characters to avoid predictable collisions in the future.

-    MakeId.nano_id(size: 16) #=> "iZnLn96FVcjivEJA"
-    MakeId.nano_id(size: 16, base: 32) #=> "sf8kqb8ekn7k98rq"

 A `request_id` is a nano_id that can be used to track requests and jobs.
 It is a 16-byte string, the same storage as a UUID, but with columnar values.
 The substring of 3 for 8 is a short (8 character) version that